 After that, measure the distance roughly that you would need to move your mouse to make the pointer go from the extreme left side of the screen to the extreme right.
 Using a ruler can be of great help.
 This step is essential because you must enter the distance in the ‘Target distance’ textbox on the DPI calculator website.

 We begin with the actual process now.
-For that click on the red crosshair-like figure, you see at the bottom of the page and drag it to the right, moving your mouse the approximately the same distance you specified in the Target distance field.
+For that click on the red crosshair-like figure, you see at the bottom of the page and drag it to the right, moving your mouse approximately the same distance you specified in the Target distance field.

-As soon as you let go of the button, a numerical value will in front of the ‘Actual DPI’ field.
+As soon as you let go of the button, a numerical value will be in front of the ‘Actual DPI’ field.
 This gives you an idea of the approximate DPI value that your mouse is currently set to.

-So that’s how you find out mouse’s DPI.
+So that’s how you find out the mouse’s DPI.
 We tried to keep the tutorial as simple as possible for you to get working or gaming without much fiddling around.
 If you have any queries related to this topic feel free to drop a comment.
 I will try to solve all your problems.